Lyra Rembrandt Polycolor Colored Pencils

 That being said, they do seem to require a bit heavier application to achieve these results (we will get more into this issue below).
 As expected, color variations will depend on which set you go with.

 You can achieve some nice results by simply mixing colors and seeing where it takes you.
 Start with a light color application and slowly build from there.
-One minor issue: there can be some variance from the labeled color on the pencil barrel and the actual color that is outputted so test the pencils on scratch paper before putting them to work on your final drawing.
+One minor issue: there can be some variance between the labeled color on the pencil barrel and the actual color that is outputted so test the pencils on scratch paper before putting them to work on your final drawing.

 Usability and Durability – 3.5/5

 This issue is particularly exacerbated on a thicker and rougher paper.
 Also, we mentioned the higher required application pressure above.
 While color output is good, you may find yourself having to push down a lot harder to achieve it.
 This isn’t inherently a bad thing since oil-based pencils aren’t designed to put out loads of color in one pass.
 Rather, you are intended to start with light strokes and “build” color upon it with additional passes.
-However, those that have become spoiled on pencils that require little application pressure may be somewhat turned off by this.
+However, those who have become spoiled on pencils that require little application pressure may be somewhat turned off by this.

 There is also an issue of tips breaking.
 The creaminess of an oil core can sometimes mean a softer tip which is more prone to break and not stay sharp for very long.
 Combining this with the higher required application pressure means that you may find yourself having to sharpen these pencils quite often and also wearing them down much quicker.